Discrimination

 Can I use a Disagreement resolution or mediation to resolve my dispute?

 You can consider using disagreement resolution at any stage – even before entering a formal process.
-Deciding to mediate can happen alongside a Claim to SENTW and does not prevent your right to bring a claim.
+Deciding to mediate can happen alongside a Claim to ETW and does not prevent your right to bring a claim.

 If the dispute is already in the process of mediation the tribunal should be informed and additional time can be granted.
 Disagreement resolution (DRS) can be quicker, less stressful and cheaper than going to tribunal or court, and may cause less damage to the relationship between you and the school.